 Configure High Availability for Compute Instances

-Instance HA is managed by the following resource agents:
+Instance HA uses the following resource agents:

 |Agent name||Name inside cluster||Role|

 Marks a Compute node for evacuation when the node becomes unavailable.

 Evacuates instances from failed nodes.
 This agent runs on one of the Controller nodes.

 | || || |

 Releases a fenced node and enables the node to run instances again.

 The following events occur when a Compute node fails and triggers Instance HA:

 At the time of failure, the